The John Roan School: Location

 Since 1928 the school has been located east of Greenwich Park and south-east of Greenwich town centre, having moved there from Victorian purpose-built premises in Eastney Street (now Feathers Place).

 The school is currently split over two campuses — Maze Hill, where the 1920s grade II listed neo-Georgian building (architects Percy Boothroyd Dannatt and Sir Banister Fletcher) stands, and Westcombe Park — named after the roads on which they lie (respectively Maze Hill and Westcombe Park Road).

 The foundation stone of the Maze Hill buildings was laid by Sir George Hopwood Hume MP, local politician and chairman of London County Council, in 1926.
 The school had two opening ceremonies: one in 1927, by Herbert Fisher MP, and another following completion in 1928.

 The John Roan Playing Fields are located approximately two miles (3 km) to the south, in Kidbrooke Park Road, west of Sutcliffe Park.

 Motto and house teams

 The school's motto is "With honour and hard work" (Honore et labore).

+For much of its history, the school has run a house system.

+As of 2025, there are four houses: Chichester, Flynn, Lawrence and Salter.
+The houses take their names from individuals with a special significance to either the school or the Greenwich area: Francis Chichester, Claire Flynn, Stephen Lawrence and Alfred Salter.

-The John Roan had four house teams, named after people of historic significance: Seacole, Da Vinci, Darwin and Stopes, named after Mary Seacole, Leonardo da Vinci, Charles Darwin and Marie Stopes.
+Until 2017, the houses were named Seacole, Da Vinci, Darwin and Stopes, named after Mary Seacole, Leonardo da Vinci, Charles Darwin and Marie Stopes.
 Two tutor groups per year were in the same house team.
 There were also house leaders and competitions amongst the four houses.

-The house system was scrapped in September 2017, and the colour ties now correspond to year group.
+In his ‘History of the Roan School and its Founder’ [1929] Mr J W Kirby lists eight houses: School House, Drake, Collingwood, Grenville, Nelson, Raleigh, Rodney, Wolfe.
 In the 1950s and 1960s, the houses were named after four British naval or military figures, all connected with Greenwich, viz.
 Drake (house colour: green), Nelson (red), Rodney (Blue) and Wolfe (yellow).
-In his ‘History of the Roan School and its Founder’ [1929] Mr J W Kirby lists eight houses: School House, Drake, Collingwood, Grenville, Nelson, Raleigh, Rodney, Wolfe.